Stella1230/FisherIrisDataSetProject/README.md

 #### Reading and Printing the CSV File

+Once I downloaded the datset and store it in a file called iris_data_set.csv I will need to load it and view the contents.
+I originally completed this by using (f = pd.read_csv("iris_data_set.csv")) and this was successful but it didn't display headings.
+As part of my research I have found a method that will display column names.<br>
+I have written this block of code twice as I found two possible way to complete this.
+One by using the method I have explained and the other by using with open.

 ```python
     # Load the Pandas Libraries with the alias of pd
     import pandas as pd